TDAYENI/SensoryDesign/README.md

 # Multi-Sensor Positioning System Design

-The proposal below provides a positional solution for museum customers, providing a guided tour while maintaining social distancing.
+The proposal below provides a positional solution for Museums, providing customers with a guided tour while maintaining social distancing.

 The positional technologies and methods employed for an integrated solution include:
 +	Ultra-wideband